 In 2018, the Group launched a programme to rework its KYC functions in order to boost their operational efficiency (via the simplification of standards, greater pooling of resources, optimisation of tools and processes) and to improve the customer experience.
-Placed under the responsibility of the Compliance Department, this programme is closely and regularly monitored at the highest bank level.
+Placed under the responsibility of the Compliance Division, this programme is closely and regularly monitored at the highest Bank level.
 Work carried out in this regard has made it possible to redefine a standardised normative framework country by country in terms of KYC due diligence, to develop new customer rating models, and to launch an industrialised system for the screening and processing of negative customer news.
-This allowed the anti-corruption system to be upgraded in line with the requirements of the French anti-bribery agency.
-The transformation programme will be fully implemented by the end of 2022.
+This allowed for the upgrading of the anti-corruption system in line with the expectations of the French anti-bribery agency.
+The Transformation programme will be fully implemented by the end of 2022.